w3c/wai-tutorials/source/site-navigation/index.html.erb.md

   - G183
 ---

-Structure your page navigation consistently and use the proper structure to allow users easily access all content on your website.
+Structure your page navigation consistently and use the proper structure to allow users to easily access all content on your website.

 * **Menus** are used to browse around web pages.
 Due to their important role to operate web pages and applications, they need to be usable in all circumstances.